-Low-grade fireworks could only be sold at a retail sales facility or another permanent building or structure, and only if the meet the applicable requirements of the U.S. Consumer Products Safety Commission.
-However, the bill would permit sales of lowgrade fireworks from a tent if the following conditions are met:
+Low-grade fireworks sold at a permanent building or structure other than a retail sales facility would have to comply with the NFPA Fire Prevention Code (NFPA 1) and Life Safety Code (NFPA 101), and be tested by third party approved by the U.S. CPSC.
+The bill would permit sales of low-grade fireworks from a tent if the following conditions are met:

-- a) The entity selling low-grade fireworks is a non-profit charitable organization. - b) The tent complies with NFPA's Code for the Manufacture, Transportation, Storage, and Retail Sales of Fireworks and Pyrotechnic (1124). - c) The tent is not larger than 10ft x 20ft. - d) The tent is located in the parking lot of a retail sales facility that a grocery or general merchandise stored with at least 75,000 square feet of retail space and licensed by the Department of Agriculture as a retail food establishment. - e) Complies with local zoning laws.
+- a) The entity selling low-grade fireworks is a non-profit charitable organization. - b) The tent complies with NFPA's Code for the Manufacture, Transportation, Storage, and Retail Sales of Fireworks and Pyrotechnic (1124). - c) The tent is not larger than 35ft x 50ft. - d) The tent is located in the parking lot (with at least 125 parking spaces) of a retail sales facility that is a grocery or general merchandise stored with at least 25,000 square feet of retail space and licensed by the Department of Agriculture as a retail food establishment.
+14 - e) Complies with local zoning laws.

 To sell low-grade fireworks from a tent, the non-profit organization would have to apply to the Bureau of Fire Services for a fireworks certificate.
 The application would have to be made not later than March 1st.
-The application would have to include a listing of the specific days low-grade fireworks are to be sold, and would have to be accompanied by a fee of \$50 for each days low-grade fireworks are to be sold.
+The application would have to include a listing of the specific days low-grade fireworks are to be sold, and would have to be accompanied by a flat fee of \$250.
+Tent sales could only occur on the dates listed on the certificate, with a violation of this provision being a misdemeanor punishable by imprisonment of up to 2 years and/or a fine of \$5,000 per day of violation.

 Local units of government would be permitted to adopt an ordinance regulating tent sales that are at least equal to the bill's requirements on tent sales.
-Tent sales, however, could not occur in a local unit unless it has adopted an ordinance permitting such sales.9
+Tent sales, however, could not occur in a local unit unless it has adopted an ordinance permitting such sales.15